• Skip to primary navigation

 Questions asked in this interview:

-5. What you think is the most important quality a PA should possess?
+- What do you think is the most important quality a PA should possess?

-7. Tell me one thing about you I won't find anywhere in your application?
+- Tell me one thing about you that I won't find anywhere in your application.

-8. So you are PA, and your patient has been diagnosed with HIV, they don't want to tell their partner, what would you do in that situation?
+- So you are PA, and your patient has been diagnosed with HIV.
+They don't want to tell their partner.
+What would you do in that situation?

-10. Tell me if you would about a time where your work was criticized?
-And tell me about your immediate reaction and then sort of how you overcame?
+- Tell me if you would about a time when your work was criticized.
+And tell me about your immediate reaction and then sort of how you overcame it.

-11. You're a PA working in a cardiology practice, and you typically see most of the patients.
+- You're a PA working in a cardiology practice, and you typically see most of the patients.
 You're supervising MD signs the chart and assigns the billing codes.
 You notice that he's billing Medicare and Medicaid at higher levels and tells you when you ask that it's because you don't get reimbursed enough.
-You're concerned that you might have some liability if the physician is caught committing fraud, what would you do in that situation?
+You're concerned that you might have some liability if the physician is caught committing fraud.
+What would you do in that situation?

-13. Tell me if you're not accepted into the program, why you think that might be?
+- Tell me, if you're not accepted into the program, why do you think that might be?

 Question by Interviewer: